-China's 5000-year-old civilization deserves the respect of the entire world.
-This talk, however, is about misgovernance and violence committed by its party-state since 1949 on those deemed its opponents, which has most recently resulted in the large scale pillaging of vital organs from Falun Gong for commercial transplantation purposes.
+China's 5000-year-old civilization, including its historical stress on harmony, deserves the respect of the entire world.
+This talk, however, is about governance and violence committed by its party-state in place since 1949 on those deemed its opponents.

 David Matas and I located 52 kinds of direct and circumstantial proof about this commerce occurring since 2001.
-One, for example, is the wife of a surgeon in northern China who told us that he removed the corneas from about 2000 Falun Gong in the years 201-2003.
-For the period 2000 -2005, we concluded that for 41,500 transplants the only plausible explanation for sourcing was Falun Gong.
-We arrived at this figure by deducting from the government figure of 60,000 transplantations over the six-year period, which appeared accurate, the best estimate available about executed convicts (18,550) for the same years.
+One of them, for example, was the former wife of a surgeon in Sujiatun, who told us that he removed the corneas from about 2000 Falun Gong victims in the 2001-2003 period (see chapter 9 in Bloody Harvest).
+For the period 2000 -2005, Matas and I concluded that for 41,500 transplants the only plausible explanation for sourcing was Falun Gong.
+We arrived at this figure by deducting from the government figure of 60,000 transplantations over the six-year period, which seemed accurate, the best estimate available about executed convicts (18,550) for the same years.

-The mayor conclusion of our book is that there "continues today to be large-scale organ seizures from unwilling Falun Gong (...)
-Their vital organs, including kidneys, livers, corneas and hearts, were seized involuntarily for sale at high prices, sometimes to foreigners, who normally face long waits for voluntary donations of such organs in their home countries."
+The mayor conclusion of Bloody Harvest is that there "continues today to be large-scale organ seizures from unwilling Falun Gong (...)
+Their vital organs, including kidneys, livers, corneas and hearts, were seized involuntarily for sale at high prices, sometimes to foreigners, who normally face long waits for voluntary donations of such organs..."